alvaroacev/encryptionAES/README.md

 **NOTE:** This example is built using **JDK7**, ultimate strength JCE (JDK7) and [Maven 3.x](http://maven.apache.org "Maven Documentation")

  - [Unlimited Strength Policy JDK7](http://www.oracle.com/technetwork/java/javase/downloads/jce-7-download-432124.html "Unlimited Strength Policy for JDK7")
- - JDK must have the unlimited strength policy for the JDK version
+ - JDK must have the unlimited strength policy for the JDK version unless you encrypt with EAS-128 or less, Unit Test run with 128-bit by calling JCEKS alias jceksaes128Bits

 <a name="run"></a>To Run: